-Did you know - yulman
+Did you know - 6 Fulbright Scholars

 In 2014, Tulane opened Yulman Stadium—entirely funded by private donations—and moved Green Wave football back to the Uptown campus for the first time in 40 years.